FAQ About the Program

 A certificate is not the same thing as certification.
 There is currently no requirement of certification in any state for paralegals.
 You can read more about voluntary exams which are offered by NFPA and NALA.
 Go to www.paralegals.org or www.nala.org

 Note that these exams are not required, and paralegals do not have to pass an exam in order to work as a paralegal in any state (the way that attorneys have to pass the bar exam).

 The American Bar Association also has a helpful article about paralegal certification: http://www.americanbar.org/content/dam/aba/administrative/paralegals/ls_prlgs_diff_bet_paralegal_certificate_certification.authcheckdam.pdf

 Does Middlesex Community College have any type of Placement Assistance?back to top

 MCC has a Career Services office which works with students on interviewing, resumes, and job search skills.
 The College runs Career fairs, and the Program hosts Paralegal Career Night each semester, which is an opportunity to meet and network with working paralegals.
-As for placing you into a position, I have to say no. The Department Chair maintains an email list and emails graduates with new jobs that are brought to our attention.
+As for placing you into a position, the Program does not.
+The Department Chair maintains an email list of all alumni, and emails graduates with new jobs that are brought to our attention.
 We also highly recommend joining and becoming involved with professional paralegal associations as a student member, such as the Mass.
-Paralegal Association or the Paralegal Association of new Hampshire, also allows you access to job postings on their website.
+Paralegal Association or the Paralegal Association of New Hampshire.

 Are there any events where I could speak to paralegals?back to top